;

 • Vitamin B6 to keep you energized

-Fiber has been shown to help lower blood sugar spikes and support healthy blood pressure.
+Fiber helps lower blood sugar spikes and support healthy blood pressure.

 Fiber is mostly in the skin of potatoes, like other fruits and vegetables with edible skins.

-However, soaking even for up to 8 hours has not been shown to effectively and consistently lower potassium in potatoes.
+However, soaking even for up to 8 hours does not effectively and consistently lower potassium in potatoes.

-Double boiling is a great, proven way to make low potassium potatoes.
+Double boiling is a great way to make low potassium potatoes.

 One study found that double-boiling potatoes could reduce potassium content by about 50%.